A person standing on a hilltop, admiring the view of a tranquil lake

 Step 4: Develop Coping Mechanisms

 Identify the triggers that lead to drinking, then develop healthy coping strategies to handle them.
-Embrace hobbies, physical activity, mindfulness, meditation, and other practices that improve mental and physical health.
+Embrace hobbies, physical activity, mindfulness, meditation, and other practices that improve mental and physical health and foster freedom in recovery.

 Step 5: Practice Self-Care